 Gondola Gondola – fun & fresh vietnamese

 Vietnamese food has to be one of the world’s greatest cuisines and the team at Gondola Gondola have given it a modern touch-up.
-Much like Thai-food Vietnamese often balances the salty, sweet, sour, spicy tightrope but does so with a bit more crunch and aroma, making things a whole lot lighter.
-Think star ani salad, DIY cold rolls, crispy salt and pepper quail or squid tentacles, or a favourite G.G’S BUN CHA – crispy pork with rice noodle, mint, crispy shallot, chilli and purple leaves.
+Much like Thai-food, Vietnamese often balances the salty, sweet, sour, spicy tightrope but does so with a bit more crunch and aroma, making things a whole lot lighter.
+Think five-spice duck leg, DIY cold rolls, crispy salt and pepper quail or squid tentacles, or a favourite G.G’S BUN CHA – crispy pork with rice noodle, mint, crispy shallot, chilli and purple leaves.

 Pair this up with a cracking small-producer wine list and zippy cocktails, the girls at Gondola Gondola are a force to be reckoned with.
 Highly recommended to order out of your comfort zone and be surprised.